CreationSN/From-Analog-to-Digital-Signal-Simulation/README.md

 In this project, I did a project in MATLAB to see how sampling a 100 Hz sine wave works with different sampling rates.

 What I Did ?
-Made a smooth analog sine wave (100 Hz).
+Run a smooth analog sine wave (100 Hz).

+I have created different files for below, above and at Nyquist.

 Sampled it at 150 Hz (below Nyquist), 200 Hz (at Nyquist), and 250 Hz (above Nyquist).